YoungSean/NIDS-Net/README.md

 To train the adapter, prepare the training dataset and set parameters in [adapter.py](adapter.py).

-After training, use the adapter to fine-tune and save the template embeddings in './adapted_obj_feats'.
-The script adapter.py can inference the template embeddings with the trained adapter.
+After training, use the adapter to refine the embeddings and store them in the folder '$ROOT/adapted_obj_feats'.
+The [adapter.py](adapter.py) script can fine-tune the template embeddings using the trained adapter.

-If you do not or forget to convert with adapter.py, then you can convert original to adapted template embeddings with 'utils/transform_adapted_feats.py', typically used for BOP datasets.
+If you do not or forget to convert with adapter.py, you can convert original to adapted template embeddings with 'utils/transform_adapted_feats.py', typically used for BOP datasets.

-To reuse the adapter during, enable "use_adapter" and specify the weight adapter weight path in the inference scripts.
+To reuse the adapter during inference, enable "use_adapter" and specify the weight adapter weight path in the inference scripts.

 Here's how to train the weight adapter for high-resolution data:
 ```shell